The Cycle of Marketing Planning

 You will be so surprised at how when you allow yourself the space, your brainpower, and your intuition will really help you to fill in those gaps.

 You can draw on that as fuel for your own creativity.
 What are the steps that you need to take to get to where you want to be?
-Answering this question really does give us the basic elements that you need to put together the tactical part of your marketing plan, the what things you will do marketing strategies, and tactics.
+Answering this question really does give us the basic elements that you need to put together the tactical part of your marketing plan, the things you will do in terms of marketing strategies, and tactics.